Angelfire/project-manager/README.md

 7. Click "Run" to start a project
 8. Click "Stop" to stop a running project
 9. Click the external link icon to open the project in your browser
+10. Click the logs icon (📄) to view project logs:
+    - View real-time stdout and stderr output
+    - Search through logs using the search bar
+    - Export logs to a text file using the download button
+    - Clear log history using the trash button
+    - Logs are available when a project is running or has previous log history
-10. Click the three-dot menu (⋮) for quick actions:
+11. Click the three-dot menu (⋮) for quick actions:
     - **Open in Editor**: Opens the project in VS Code or your default editor
     - **Open in Terminal**: Opens a terminal window in the project directory
     - **Open in Finder**: Opens the project folder in your system file manager